ckwoll808/crypto_abitrage_opportunities_calculator/README.md

-# crypto_abitrage_opportunities_calculator
+# Crypto Arbitrage

-this is a public project identifying crypto arbitrage opportunities
+## About
+In this project I carried out a financial analysis on Bitcoin and Coinbase data from 2018 in order to identify arbitrage opportunities.

+## Technologies used
+- Pandas
+- Matplotlib
+- Path